llnl/axom/src/axom/mir/docs/sphinx/mir_algorithms.rst

 the resulting topology is not water-tight.
 The output topology consists of polygons for 2D and polyhedra for 3D.

+The ELVIRA algorithm also supports a mode where instead of creating 2D polygons or 3D polyhedral zones for material fragments, it creates a mesh consisting solely of points.
+Each point represents the clipping plane origin involved in creating a zone fragment.
-The ELVIRA algorithm also supports a mode where it instead creates a mesh consisting of points at the centers of the polygonal/polyhedral zone centers and emits the points in place of the other zones.
-This output mode is used to save work when the algorithm is being used to output clipping planes rather than the clipped geometry.
-This mode is activated using the "pointmesh" option.
+For zones that contain a single material, the point is placed at the zone centroid for the input zone.
+This output mode is activated using the "pointmesh" option.

 Axom's implementation of ELVIRA is data parallel and can run on the CPU and the GPU.
 Zones of interest are identified and are classified as clean or mixed.
 Clean zones contain a single